On the rationality problem for quadric bundles: Introduction

 \subsection{A specialization method without resolutions}

 Voisin \cite{voisin} introduced and Colliot-Th\'el\`ene--Pirutka \cite{CT-Pirutka} developed further a specialization technique which led to numerous applications in the study of (stable) rationality properties of rationally connected varieties, see for instance \cite{AO,ABGP,beauville4,BB,CT-Pirutka2,HKT,HPT,HPT2,HPT3,HT,KO,okada,peyre2,totaro}.
 Roughly speaking, in order to prove stable non-rationality of a projective variety $X$, one has to find a degeneration $Y$ of $X$ which admits both, some obstruction for stable rationality (e.g.\ nontrivial unramified cohomology) and a universally $\CH_0$-trivial resolution of singularities $\tau:\widetilde Y\longrightarrow Y$.
 In order to check this last property in practice, one has to provide explicit local charts for the resolution $\widetilde Y$ and show that all scheme-theoretic fibres of $\tau$ have universally trivial Chow groups of zero-cycles.
-This is a quite subtle condition, which occupied main parts in several applications mentioned above, see for instance \cite{CT-Pirutka2,HPT,HPT2,KO}.
+This is a quite subtle condition, whose verification was one of the main technical difficulties in several applications mentioned above, see for instance \cite{CT-Pirutka2,HPT,HPT2,KO}.
 In particular, the method applies only to situations where $Y$ has very mild singularities and resolutions can be described explicitly.
 For instance, it had been impossible to apply the method to several (reasonable) special fibres $Y$, where obstructions for rationality were known, but the singularities did not seem to allow manageable resolutions.

 The main idea of this paper is to replace the existence of a universally $\CH_0$-trivial resolution of $Y$ by a weaker condition, which is easier to check, see Proposition \ref{prop:degeneration} below.
-This leads to more general specialization theorems which also apply in situations where it seems impossible to compute a resolution of singularities explicitly, letting alone to check that a universally $\CH_0$-trivial one exists.
+This leads to more general specialization theorems which also apply in situations where it seems impossible to compute a resolution of singularities explicitly, let alone to check that a universally $\CH_0$-trivial one exists.

 To state such a result, note that we define in this paper CTO type quadrics over rational function fields and produce examples in arbitrary dimensions, see Definition \ref{def:CTOtype} and Proposition \ref{prop:examplesofCTO-type}.
 These quadrics appear as generic fibres in the examples of Theorem \ref{thm:H_nr}.
 We then prove the following specialization theorem; for what it exactly means that a variety degenerates or specializes to another variety, see Section \ref{subsec:conventions:specialize} below.